bnhf/apcupsd-admin-plus/README.md

 ## Docker apcupsd-cgi
 The docker image is Debian buster based, with nginx-light as web server, fcgiwrap as cgi server and obviously apcupsd-cgi.

-Apcupsd-cgi is configured for search APC UPS with the host machine IP.
-Nginx is configured for
+Apcupsd-cgi is configured to search and connect apcupsd daemon in the host machine IP on standard port 3551.
+Nginx is configured to conncet with fcgiwrap (CGI server) and to serve multimon.cgi directly on port 80.

 To run docker container